eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 az group deployment create --name HonoBasicInfrastructure --resource-group $resourcegroup_name --template-file arm/honoInfrastructureDeployment.json --parameters uniqueSolutionPrefix=$unique_solution_prefix servicePrincipalObjectId=$object_id_principal servicePrincipalClientId=$app_id_principal servicePrincipalClientSecret=$password_principal
 ```

+Notes:

-Note: add the following parameter in case you want to opt for the Azure Service Bus as broker in the [Hono AMQP 1.0 Messaging Network]({{< relref "/architecture/component-view#amqp-1-0-messaging-network" >}}) instead of deploying a (self-hosted) ActiveMQ Artemis into AKS: _serviceBus=true_
+- add the following parameter in case you want to opt for the Azure Service Bus as broker in the [Hono AMQP 1.0 Messaging Network]({{< relref "/architecture/component-view#amqp-1-0-messaging-network" >}}) instead of deploying a (self-hosted) ActiveMQ Artemis into AKS: _serviceBus=true_
+- add the following parameter to define the k8s version of the AKS cluster.
+The default as defined in the template [might not be supported](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions) in your target Azure region, e.g. _kubernetesVersion=1.14.6_

 After the deployment is complete you can set your cluster in _kubectl_.